 When is Eid al-Fitr?

-Eid falls on the first day of the month of Shawwal, the 10th month of the Islamic calendar.
-The name of the holiday means ‘To Be Light and Vigorous’ or ‘Lift or Carry’ in Arabic.
+Eid falls on the first day of the month of Shawwal, the 10th month of the Islamic calendar usually in April and May.
+The name of the holiday means 'To Be Light and Vigorous' or 'Lift or Carry' in Arabic.

 The Islamic calendar is based on lunar cycles, as opposed to the Gregorian calendar, which is based on the solar cycle.
 Every year, the festival is held about 10 days earlier than it was the previous year in the Gregorian calendar.